kubernetes-sigs/wg-device-management/k8srm-prototype/README.md

 ## Overall Model

-As a refresher (see the KEPs for the details), the scope of the overall DRA / Device Management effort is to select, configure, and allocated devices, and attach them to pods and containers.
+As a refresher (see the KEPs for the details), the scope of the overall DRA / Device Management effort is to select, configure, and allocate devices, and then attach them to pods and containers.
 "Devices" here typically means on-node devices but there are use cases for networked devices as well as devices that can be attached/detached at runtime.